Best Things to Do Inside the San Diego Zoo (and Around it, Too!)

 Spanish Village Art Center

-This colorful hub of San Diegan art was erected in 1935.
-In 1937, it was repurposed by artists in the area as a means of showcasing their works.
 For a time during the Second World War, the Spanish Village Art Center was again repurposed as a barracks.
-This was until 1947, when artists returned to the site and restored it.
+This was until 1947 when artists returned to the site and restored it.

-This community now hosts over 200 artists, who all contribute to the unique and colorful preservation of this historic, little village.
+This community now hosts over 200 artists, who all contribute to the unique and colorful preservation of this historic little village.

 And now, let's move on to things to do around the San Diego Zoo - outside of Balboa Park.